Substra/substra-examples/mnist-dp/README.md

 ## Writing a simple algorithm

-You'll find under `assets/algo_cnn` an implementation of the cnn model in the [Keras example](https://keras.io/examples/vision/mnist_convnet/).
+You'll find under `assets/algo_cnn_dp` an implementation of the cnn model in the [Classification_Privacy tutorial](https://github.com/tensorflow/privacy/blob/master/tutorials/Classification_Privacy.ipynb).
 Like the metrics and opener scripts, it relies on a class imported from `substratools` that greatly simplifies the writing process.
 You'll notice that it handles not only the train and predict tasks but also a lot of data preprocessing.

+This algorithm measure the differential privacy guarantee after training the model:
+You will see in the console the value Epsilon (ϵ) - This is the privacy budget.
+It measures the strength of the privacy guarantee by bounding how much the probability of a particular model output can vary by including (or excluding) a single training point.
+A smaller value for ϵ implies a better privacy guarantee.
+However, the ϵ value is only an upper bound and a large value could still mean good privacy in practice.

+This value depends on:

+1. The total number of points in the training data, `n`.
+2. The `batch_size`.
+3. The `noise_multiplier`.
+4. The number of `epochs` of training.

 ## Testing our assets